phage-nz/infosec-bazaar/honeypot/readme.txt

 - Create and apply security group with the following ports:
 Management SSH (22/TCP) - restricted to your public IP.
 Only used if Cowrie is not installed.
+DionaeaFR HTTP (8000/TCP) - restricted to your public IP.
 FTP (21/TCP)
 HTTP/HTTPS (80/TCP and 443/TCP)
 NameServer (42/TCP)